FlorianMgs/gpt-cli/README.md

 There's two optional parameters you can set when running `gpt`:
 `gpt -c <custom_context_prompt> -p <your prompt>`

 `--context -c`: this will be the context prompt, see basic contexts in `lib/contexts.rb`.
-You can put a key ofrom the contexts hash of `lib/contexts.rb` or a custom context.
+You can put a key from the contexts hash of `lib/contexts.rb` or a custom context.

 `--prompt -p`: your actual prompt.

 You can also run gpt without any arguments, just your question.
 In this case, the context prompt will default to the one defined by ENV var `OPENAI_DEFAULT_CONTEXT` if it exists.
 If not, no context will be added.
 See examples above for an overview of some usecases.
 Possibilities are endless.